Are High-Yield Checking Accounts Worth It?

 Opening a high-yield checking account might be a good idea if you have a high account balance or keep a lot of money within a single account.
 The benefits of high-yield checking accounts may also be a reason to consider opening an account.

-If you are interested in opening a high-yield checking account with Arkansas Federal, you can apply online in just a few minutes, visit one of our branches today, or call our Contact Center at (501) 982-1000 to learn more.
+With an Arkansas Federal high-yield account, such as Elite or Premium Checking, you get access to a higher annual percentage yield and early pay,1 which allows you to access your paychecks sooner with direct deposit, along with several other benefits.
+If you are interested in opening a high-yield checking account with Arkansas Federal, you can apply online in just a few minutes, book an appointment at one of our branches today, or call our Contact Center at 800-456-3000 to learn more.